bullioncapital/developer-exercise/README.md

 * Import following postman file to the postman <resources/postman/test.postman_collection.json>.
 * Endpoint payload body is as follows:

+note : request header suppose to be as follows:
+`Content-Type: application/json`

-request for report id = 1:
+POST request for report id = 1:
 `{
     "reportid": 1,
     "request": "getstats",